 Most professional guitar players use standard picks.
 Depending on what guitar style they play, this can range from thin to thick, and round to sharp.
 They have selected the plectrum that best fits their sound and technique.

 In this article, we are going to look at what type of picks some well-known artists use and why they have chosen them.

 When you think of a guitar pick, the standard shape that comes to mind is a 351.
 This type of pick is ideal for strumming and technical styles.
 It is also the most popular choice amongst beginners.
 But what do the pros use, and how does it affect their tone?

 Professional musicians select picks based on many variables.

-These are just a few things that a pro would need in order to settle on one certain kind.
-But they use what they do because they have found their tone and tool of the trade in the guitar pick they strike their strings with.
+These are just a few things that a pro would need to settle on one certain kind.
+But they use what they do because they have found their tone.
+A tool of the trade is the guitar pick they strike their strings with.

-Some guitarists, like Paul Gilbert and Steve Vai, use a variety of different picks to achieve their desired sound.
+Some guitarists, like Steve Vai, use a variety of different picks to achieve their sound.

 Gilbert often uses a thinner pick for faster licks and a thicker one for chunkier rhythms.
 This is due to the fact that a thicker pick produces more volume and a thicker tone.
 But he likes thinner plectrums for ferocious pick scrapes as well.

 Whereas Vai uses a 1 mm guitar plectrum of a normal 351 shape made from Delrin.
 His picks are made by Ibanez, but the size, shape, and thickness matter more than the brand.

 This is because the shape of the pick can be tailored to the player’s needs and desires.